What are White Grubs?

 - Birds often feed on a grub-infested lawn and leave behind pencil-sized holes.

-To control an insect population we must understand its habits and life cycle.
+To control an insect population throughout the Minneapolis metro we must understand its habits and life cycle.
 Some grubs complete their life cycle in one year.
 Others require three years to complete their life cycle.
 White grubs survive the winter as larvae in the soil.
 In the early spring the grubs begin to feed again.
 Later in the spring and summer, they enter a resting stage (pupae) then hatch into adult beetles.
 Minneapolis, MN Weed Man customers beware!
 Lots of beetles can mean a grub problem later (the beetles themselves do not damage lawns).
 Beetles lay their eggs which hatch into grub larvae.

 Your Minneapolis, MN Weed Man is a trained specialist.
 He can recognize the difference between a simple drought problem and a serious white grub infestation.
 We use materials that are applied carefully and precisely at the correct time to be the most effective in controlling grubs.